ELECTRICAL EQUIPMENT - Monthly Trend

 Sector Overview - ELECTRICAL EQUIPMENT

-Dubai electrical machinery trade (export + import) has raised to USD 61.38 billion in 2019, an increase of 5.15% compared to USD 58.37billion in 2018.
-Dubai electrical machinery trade represented 0.59% of the total global trade.
+Dubai electrical machinery trade (export + import) has decreased to USD 55.42 billion in 2020, a decrease of 9.72% compared to USD 61.38 billion in 2019.
+Dubai electrical machinery trade represented 0.56% of the total global electrical machinery trade.

 The top exported products were: Boring or sinking machinery; parts of the machinery of item no (HS Code: 843143), Insulated electric conductors; ignition wiring sets and other wiring sets of a kind used in vehicles (HS Code: 854430) and Telephones for cellular networks or for other wireless networks (HS Code: 851712).

-The top export destinations were: Saudi Arabia, Sultanate of Oman, USA, Germany and Iraq.
+The top export destinations were: Sultanate of Oman, Saudi Arabia, Kenya, Germany, Iraq and USA.

 The top import products were: Telephones for cellular networks (HS Code: 851712), Automatic data processing machines; portable, weighing not more than 10kg (HS Code: 847130) and Turbo-jets; of a thrust exceeding 25kN (HS Code: 841112).

-The top import origins were: China, USA, Vietnam, India and UK.
+The top import origins were: China, USA, Vietnam, India and Italy.

 The top re-export products: Telephones for cellular networks or for other wireless networks (HS Code: 851712), Automatic data processing machines; portable, weighing not more than 10kg (HS Code: 847130) and Engines; for aircraft, spark-ignition reciprocating (HS Code: 840710).

-The top re-export destinations were: Saudi Arabia, Iraq, Iran, Sultanate of Oman and Kuwait.
+The top re-export destinations were: Saudi Arabia, Iraq, Iran, Sultanate of Oman, Egypt and Kuwait.

 The electrical machinery sector contains Sections No. (84-85).